crystal9210/crystal9210/README.md

 ## about

-I first touched a PC in 2022 and have been primarily self-taught since then.
+I first touched a PC in 2022 and have been mainly self-taught since then.

 I have spent about 12-40 hours each day.